clitetailor/cursornext/docs/03-loc.md

 ### `extracEol()`

-Extracts the eol characters of a specific line.
+Extract the eol characters of a specific line using line number.

 ```ts
 const loc = cursor.getLoc()